The Transformation of Religious Orders in Central and Eastern Europe

 5. The economy of Polish monasteries: Between the charismatic and routinisation stage

 6. The reinvention of tradition: The moral economy of monastic life in the Czech Republic

 BARBORA SPALOVÁ, MAREK LIŠKA AND TEREZA PICKOVÁ

 8. The presence of religious orders in Hungarian society

 EDIT MÁRTA RÉVAY

 9. Orthodox monasteries as pilgrimage sites in contemporary Russia

-Marcin Jewdokimow is Assistant Professor in the Faculty of Humanities and acting Head of the Department of 20th and 21st Century Culture in the Institute of Classical and Cultural Studies at Cardinal Stefan Wyszyński University in Warsaw, Poland.
+Marcin Jewdokimow is Associate Professor in the Faculty of Humanities and acting Head of the Department of 20th and 21st Century Culture in the Institute of Classical and Cultural Studies at Cardinal Stefan Wyszynski University in Warsaw, Poland.
 He is the co-editor of A Visual Approach to the Study of Religious Orders: Zooming in on Monasteries.